-Located about 33km north of Coober Pedy – The Breakaways Reserve is a fascinating site!
-This region is very important today in Aboriginal culture (The Antakirinjas) and is formed by orange coloured arid hills that span across the endless plains.
+Located about 33km north of Coober Pedy – Kanku Breakaways is a fascinating site!
+This region is very important in Aboriginal culture (The Antakirinjas) and is formed by orange coloured arid hills that span across the endless plains.

 This landscape can give the impression that you have just landed on Mars – it has been formed by the evaporation of an ancient inland sea, showing some islands.
 The Satellite view on Google maps shows us that this site is like no other!

 So if you plan to cross the Red Center via South Australia, we’d definitely recommend stopping in this reserve.
-You can obtain a permit ($ 2.5) at the Tourist office or at the Underground Books (35km north of Coober Pedy).
+You can get a permit ($10 per vehicle) at the Tourist office at Coober Pedy or at the Underground Books (35km north of Coober Pedy).

-Just off the Stuart Highway there will be a 10km dirt road that will lead you directly to two lookouts.
+Just off the Stuart Highway there will be a 10km dirt road* that will lead you directly to two lookouts (Kempe Road (Oodnnadatta Road).

 With such an atmosphere, no wonder major Hollywood movies are made on this site… Movie goers also will recognize the scene having served the filming of Mad Max 3 and Priscilla Queen of the desert!